General Terms & Conditions

 2.5 Your Responsibility for Content.
 When providing Customer Content to or otherwise using the Services, you shall not:

-a. send any unsolicited e-mails, instant messages, wireless text messages (SMS), or voice messages that contain any unauthorized advertising, promotional materials, ‘junk mail’, ‘spam’, ‘chain letters’, ‘pyramid schemes’, or any other form of such solicitation;
+a. send any unsolicited e-mails, instant messages, wireless text messages (SMS), or voice messages that contain any unauthorized advertising, promotional materials, ‘junk mail’, ‘spam’, ‘chain letters’, ‘pyramid schemes’, or any other form of such solicitation, except as may be expressly authorized by applicable law;

-b. send unsolicited e-mails, instant messages, wireless text messages (SMS), or voice messages to email addresses, phone numbers, or landline phones that are obtained from any purchased or harvested lists in which the recipient did not provide the ‘Express Written Consent” required by the Federal Communications Commission to receive such messages (or your customers’ messages);
+b. send unsolicited e-mails, instant messages, wireless text messages (SMS), or voice messages to email addresses, phone numbers, or landline phones that are obtained from any purchased or harvested lists in which the recipient did not provide the ‘Express Written Consent” required by the Federal Communications Commission to receive such messages (or your customers’ messages), except as may be expressly authorized by applicable law;

 c. send e-mails, instant messages, wireless text messages (SMS), or voice messages that harass, embarrass, defame, abuse, threaten, libel, slander or otherwise violate the legal rights of any individual, entity, group, or organization;